Work through Review Trust Governance Playbook

 Search engines and AI systems trust businesses that look consistently maintained, responsibly moderated, and visibly customer-aware.
 Governance creates that consistency.

 Treat Review Trust Governance Playbook as one operating piece, not a loose playbook.
-For founders, operators, office managers, marketers, and reputation leads teams, a review-system architecture for collection, moderation, routing, and escalation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For founders, operators, office managers, marketers, and reputation leads teams, a review-system architecture for collection, moderation, routing, and escalation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.